centraltechhub/tutorials/Cloud/Operators.md

 The watches.yaml file connects the SessionWebAppOperator resource to the sessionwebappoperator ansible role.

+**5. Update main.yaml**

-5. Open the roles/sessionwebappoperator/tasks/main.yml file and update as follows.
+Open the roles/sessionwebappoperator/tasks/main.yml file and update as follows.

 ```yaml
 - name: start sessionwebappoperator app